-Measuring Open Innovation: measuring corporate venture capital
+Measuring Open Innovation: measuring joint ventures

 Measuring Open Innovation: measuring M&A